Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

 backend=https:@kitename:localhost:443:@kitesecret

-Special note here if you're having problems with nginx.
+Note: If you're having problems with nginx.
 While you figure the problem out, you can direct pagekite directly to the thin server listening at localhost:3000 with the following 80_httpd.rc config:

 backend=http:[yourname].pagekite.me:localhost:3000:@kitesecret